LucasKatashi/torii/README.md

 ### Acknowledgements

 Thanks [nipe](https://github.com/htrgouvea/nipe).
-The project served as motivation.
+The project served as motivation to this project.

 ---